-Once a capital raising mandate is agreed a licensee's corporate advisory team begins preparing for the transaction.
+- RG 264.106 Once a licensee has been appointed for a capital raising transaction, the licensee's corporate advisory team begins preparing for the transaction.
 Typical activities include due diligence work on the issuing company, preparing the offering document and working with the issuing company's other advisers on the capital raising plan.
 The licensee's research analysts will also typically be gathering information on the issuing company, the market in which it operates, its competitors, and likely listed peer group, as well as drafting the IER.
 There may be significant overlap in the information corporate advisory and research analysts will be gathering but their inquiries should be independent until the IER is widely distributed.
-This minimises the risk of the research analyst's independence being compromised or being placed under pressure from the licensee's corporate advisory staff.

-Corporate advisory will be concerned that any research prepared is supportive of the issuing company and that valuation information is adopted by the issuing company on the advice of its corporate adviser(s).
+This minimises the risk of the research analyst's independence being compromised or being placed under pressure from the licensee's corporate advisory staff. - RG 264.107 Corporate advisory will be concerned that any research prepared is supportive of the issuing company and that valuation information is adopted by the issuing company on the advice of its corporate adviser(s).
 If multiple licensees are appointed as joint lead managers (JLM) on an offering, they may be concerned that the research prepared by each JLM is not materially divergent from the research prepared by the other JLMs, particularly valuation information.

-Interactions between a licensee's corporate advisory and research staff should be limited to administrative matters relating to a transaction, for example scheduling the research analyst briefing or arranging investor roadshow logistics.
-Interactions outside administrative matters create a high risk that discussions will turn to the merits of the issuing company, the offer or valuation information relating to it.

-Licensees need to have robust, monitored controls in place and take active steps to insulate their research analysts from being influenced by their corporate advisory team to produce a positive view of the issuing company or to increase the likely valuation of the issuing company.
+- RG 264.108 Interactions between a licensee's corporate advisory and research staff should be limited to administrative matters relating to a transaction, for example scheduling the research analyst briefing or arranging investor education roadshow logistics.
+Interactions outside administrative matters create a high risk that discussions will turn to the merits of the issuing company, the offer or valuation information relating to it. - RG 264.109 Licensees need to have robust controls in place and take active steps to insulate their research analysts from being influenced by their corporate advisory team to produce a positive view of the issuing company or to increase the likely valuation of the issuing company.
 Without these controls, there is an unacceptable level of risk that the independence of the research analyst and their research will be compromised.